 CCTEC Automotive Technology student D’Agostino Places Silver in SkillsUSA competition

-(From left to right: Dina Rossi-Elliott, CCTEC Superintendent; James J. Gruccio Jr., Vice President of Burns-Kull Automotive; Bob McCormick, Vice President and General Manager of Toyota Vineland; Anthony Bermudez, CCTEC Automotive Technology Instructor; Jim Gee, President and General Manager of RK Chevrolet/KIA/Subaru; CCTEC student Stephen D’Agostino of Millville; CCTEC student Alfredo Cortazar of Bridgeton; CCTEC Foundation Board President Ron Franceschini, Jr. and CCTEC student Javon Daves of Bridgeton.)
+(From left to right: Dina Rossi-Elliott, CCTEC Superintendent; James J. Gruccio Jr., President of Burns-Kull Automotive; Bob McCormick, Vice President and General Manager of Toyota Vineland; Anthony Bermudez, CCTEC Automotive Technology Instructor; Jim Gee, President and General Manager of RK Chevrolet/KIA/Subaru; CCTEC student Stephen D’Agostino of Millville; CCTEC student Alfredo Cortazar of Bridgeton; CCTEC Foundation Board President Ron Franceschini, Jr. and CCTEC student Javon Daves of Bridgeton.)

 VINELAND, NJ (April 18, 2018) – In a demonstration of their support for quality technical education, RK Chevrolet/KIA/Subaru and Toyota of Vineland, part of the Burns-Kull Automotive Group, along with Toyota Motor Sales U.S.A., donated a combined $10,000 as part of a long-term commitment towards Cumberland County Technical Education Center scholarships and technology upgrades in the Automotive Technology program.